GoogleCloudPlatform/community/tutorials/ar-subs/index.md

 ### Test Pygame with an HDMI display

 Now that the microphone is ready and the Media Translation API works,  make sure that pygame can control the connected HDMI display or projector.
-We can test this by running an example game included in the pygame package.
+You can test this by running an example game included in the pygame package.

 1. If you have been connected with SSH, you must now switch to the Pi's HDMI output console.
 I.e a monitor or a projector connected to the Pi's HDMI port